Methods Summary and Data Tables

 Weighting and aggregation

-Several rounds of expert consultations on earlier drafts of the SDG Index made it clear that there is little consensus across different epistemic communities on assigning higher weights to some SDGs over others.
-As a normative assumption, we therefore opted to assign a fixed, equal weight to every SDG, to reflect policymakers’ commitment to treat all SDGs equally and as an integrated and indivisible set of goals.
-This implies that countries need to pay attention to all goals to improve their SDG Index score, but focus particularly on those where they are furthest from achieving the SDGs and where incremental progress might therefore be expected to be fastest.
+The results of several rounds of expert consultations on earlier drafts of the SDG Index made clear that there was no consensus across different epistemic communities on assigning higher weights to some SDGs over others.
+As a normative assumption, we therefore opted for fixed, equal weight to every SDG to reflect policymakers’ commitment to treat all SDGs equally and as an integrated and indivisible set of goals.
+This implies that to improve their SDG Index score countries need to place attention on all goals with a particular focus on goals where they are furthest from achieving the SDGs and where incremental progress might therefore be expected to be fastest.

-To compute SDG Index scores, we first estimate scores on each goal using the arithmetic mean of indicators for that goal.
-These goal scores are then averaged across all 17 SDGs to obtain the final Index score.
-Various sensitivity tests were carried out, with the results available online, including comparisons of arithmetic mean versus geometric mean and Monte-Carlo simulations at the Index and Goal level.
-Monte-Carlo simulations call for prudence in interpreting small differences between countries’ Index scores and rankings, however, as these may be sensitive to the weighting scheme.
+To compute the SDG Index, we first estimate scores for each goal using the arithmetic mean of indicators for that goal.
+These goal scores are then averaged across all 17 SDGs to obtain the SDG Index score.
+The results of various sensitivity tests are available online including comparisons of arithmetic mean versus geometric mean and Monte-Carlo simulations at the Index and Goal level.
+Monte-Carlo simulations call for prudence in interpreting small differences in the Index scores and rankings between countries as those may be sensitive to the weighting scheme.

 Dashboards